-When I first arrived in the Gold Coast, after my flight to Australia, the differences really struck me.
+When I first arrived on the Gold Coast, after my flight to Australia, the differences really struck me.
 The streets bore no resemblance to England, it was more like America in many ways.

 As the months wore on, I began to realise that the country was more like America than England.
 The size of the country, the materialistic nature of some of the people and of course, the weather.

 You might be wondering why I’ve included the weather in a list of things to know before moving to Australia!

 It’s common knowledge that the weather in Australia is good.
-I’d go so far to say that it’s great!
+I’d go as far to say that it’s great!
 Summer’s here are fantastic!
 The temperature is more or less in the 30s every day, you can go to the beach and have barbeques, what’s not to love.

 Well, quite simply if you’re not from a hot country, then the heat can be quite intense!
 Make no mistake, Australia is a hot country.
 Most places during the summer get exceptionally hot, it’s not uncommon for temperatures to reach 40 degrees!
 Believe me, that really is too hot!

 As Australia is a big country, the weather is quite variable from place to place.
 The best time to visit Australia is difficult to gauge, as the climates differ!
-Summer in the south is wet season in the North.
+Summer in the south is the wet season in the North.

 This may seem like a stupid point, but bear with me: